MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 Generally graduate software developers are at the Novice or Advanced Beginner stage in most of their areas of competency.
 Dreyfus's model would suggest the ideal is to give them a mix of detailed step by step instructions or simple projects in a safe to fail environment.

-## Learn how to team effectively

 ## Map out the direction you are heading

 * What does the journey look like, why do we want you to go through this
 * Mentors that connected the current learning to the why had happier mentees

-## Establish current skill set
+## Learn how to teach effectively

+* What do adult learners need

+* Sinners model

+### Learn how to scaffold effectively

+## Kata's are useful but can get boring

+## Looking at code is often better than talking about code

 First establish where someone is.
 If you don't you risk either them getting no value, or being stretched too much.

 * Sinner's model - comfort, learning & panic.
 What out of what we have are they comfortable doing?
 How can you validate this?
 * Zone of proximal development (where are they right now, what can they do on their own)

-## It's great talking about it, it's better doing it
+## Pair programming is a powerful way to transfer knowlege

+* If you are going to pair, have your mentee at the keyboard

 Benefits of synthetic problems
 * Idea of toy problems to learn new concepts.
 These are useful to allow you to reduce the pieces of new information being learnt and redundant information